MayowaPele/ArticleApi/README.md

 # ArticleApi
-This is an Article API that contains the title of the article, author, email and date.
+This is an Article API that contains the title of the articles, author, email and date.

 ## Get the APIs consisting of the articles details:
     localhost:8000/articleclass/